 But what happens if you find out that your loved one is being abused in a nursing home?

 It can be shocking to discover and you will have many questions about what to do next.
-When you need a Philadelphia nursing home abuse attorney, you can count on the Weitz Firm to be by your side.
+When you need a Philadelphia nursing home abuse attorney, you can count on The Weitz Firm, LLC to be by your side.

 The abuse takes many forms: